FlavScents AInsights Entry for Benzyl Alcohol (CAS: 100-51-6)

 4. Use in Flavors

-Benzyl alcohol is utilized in various flavor categories, including fruit, floral, and sweet profiles.
-It serves as a solvent and a flavoring agent, enhancing the sweetness and depth of the flavor system.
-Typical use levels in finished food products range from 10 to 100 ppm, with higher concentrations potentially altering the flavor profile.
-It is stable under normal processing conditions but may oxidize over time, affecting its efficacy.
+Benzyl alcohol is utilized across various flavor categories, including fruit, floral, and nutty profiles.
+It acts as a solvent and a flavor enhancer, contributing to the overall harmony of the flavor system.
+Typical use levels in finished food or beverages range from 10 to 100 ppm, with higher concentrations potentially leading to a more pronounced aroma.
+It is stable under typical food processing conditions but may oxidize over time.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature